verbb/formie/docs/forms/form-groups.md

 New forms created from a group source are pre-assigned to that group.
 You can change the group later in the form builder **Settings** tab.

-## Assigning and moving forms
+## Assigning and Moving Forms

 Assign a group per form in the form builder **Settings** tab.
 The setting is hidden when no groups exist or when editing a stencil.

 On the forms index, use the **Move to group** bulk action to move one or more forms into a group or back to **Ungrouped**.

-## Submissions index
+## Submissions Index

 When groups exist, the submissions index sidebar groups forms under their form group headings, with an **Ungrouped** section only when ungrouped forms are visible.

-## Form templates
+## Form Templates

 Form templates control front-end rendering.
 They are separate from form groups.
-The forms index no longer groups forms by template; use form groups for CP organisation and templates for rendering.
+Use form groups for control-panel organisation and templates for rendering.